caiogondim/bullet-train.zsh/README.md

 Bullet Train is configurable.
 You can change colors and which segments you want or don't want to see.
 All options must be overridden in your **.zshrc** file.

-The character used for prompt and if you be warned when running as root:
+The character used for prompt and if you want to be warned when running as root:

 ```bash
 BULLETTRAIN_PROMPT_CHAR="\$"